ian0422my/my-jekyll/_posts/2021-08-30-markdown-cheatsheet.markdown

 ### table

 * use "|" as delimeter
+* use ":--" as table row seaparater
-* if using visual studio code, we can use plugin "markdown all in one" to format
+* if using visual studio code, we an use plugin "markdown all in one" to format
+* use \<br\/\> as carriage return

 change from
-`

 ```markdown
 |header1|header2|header3|
 |:---|:---|:---|